Roverr/rtsp-stream/README.md

 ## Coming soon features

+✅ - Done

+🤷‍♂️ - Needs more labour

-* Proper logging - File logging for the output of ffmpeg with the option of rotating file log
+* 🤷‍♂️ Proper logging - File logging for the output of ffmpeg with the option of rotating file log
-* Improved cleanup - Unused streams should be removed from the system after a while
+* 🤷‍♂️ Improved cleanup - Unused streams should be removed from the system after a while
-* Authentication layer - More options for creating authentication within the service
-* API improvements - Delete endpoint for streams so clients can remove streams whenever they would like to
+* 🤷‍♂️ API improvements - Delete endpoint for streams so clients can remove streams whenever they would like to
+* ✅  Authentication layer - More options for creating authentication within the service